 “I had a wonderful time with the students from Jiangsu Second Normal University,” said BC art professor Walter Shroyer.
 “They were great representatives of their college.
 Their attitude and behavior were superior.
 Our students from Bluefield College were excited to meet such great ambassadors from China.”

-As part of Bluefield College's mission to prepare globally-minded students who impact the world, the academic exchange program with Jiangsu is designed to "promote educational cooperation," "friendly ties," and "mutual benefits."
+As part of Bluefield College’s mission to prepare globally-minded students who impact the world, the academic exchange program with Jiangsu Second Normal University is designed to “promote educational cooperation,” “friendly ties,” and “mutual benefits.”
 Toward that end, students from the visiting country attend classes alongside students from the host country.
-This fall, the visiting Chinese students studied criminal justice, human growth, foundations of education, research methods, children's literature, world literature, British literature, and creative writing in classrooms alongside BC students.
+This fall, the visiting Chinese students studied criminal justice, human growth, foundations of education, research methods, children’s literature, world literature, British literature, and creative writing in classrooms alongside BC students.

 “I attended a creative writing class and students have a lot of chances to speak themselves,” said Sun Lisha, who also goes by the American name, Lisa.
 “I think that’s interesting, because there are few chances for students to express their own ideas in China.”

 The Chinese students also took part in classes on public relations, instructional media, art appreciation, printmaking, photography, piano, and conducting.

 “I get a better understanding of America as a country on the wheel,” said Lisa about her interaction with BC students inside and outside of the classroom, “and I know better about the open and inclusiveness of the different things, as well as the sentence, ‘live and let live.'”